 How do I know if my application requires artistic documentation?

 Review your guidelines carefully to identify what kinds of documentation are required and how they need to be submitted.
-Some programs will not require documentation, some will require it to be mailed, etc. so please read the guidelines carefully and contact the program manager if you have questions.
+Some programs will not require documentation, some will require it to be mailed, etc.

-How do I know how to format my artistic documentation?
+How should I format my artistic documentation?

 Underserved: People lacking access to arts programs, services, or resources due to isolated geographic location, low income, age, race/ethnicity, cultural differences, disability or other circumstances.